Hospital Surgery Guide

-This is a critical time for your nurse to monitor you and focus on you.
-No visitors will be allowed to visit you during this time unless you are a parent of a small child and then only one parent at a time will be allowed into the PACU.
+This is a critical time for your nurse to monitor and focus on you.
+No visitors will be allowed to visit you during this time unless you are a parent of a small child.
+Then only one parent at a time will be allowed into the PACU.

 No other relatives will be allowed to visit.
 Once you are awake and have met immediate PACU criteria, you will be transferred to the discharge area within the surgical unit for additional monitoring and then sent home when you are ready.